 Watch this short film promo of the San Antonio Tricentennial to get a sense of the celebration https://www.youtube.com/watch?v=H7NfCpppvn8 Enjoy hearing the voice of Incarnate Word’s Jesse Borrego, actor, dancer, and a member of the American Indians in Texas at the Spanish Colonial Missions.

-These educational programs are available individually or together and can be previewed on January 30:
+These educational programs are available individually or together:

 For the Good of Others A Brief History of the Sister of Charity of the Incarnate Word in San Antonio By Dr. Gilberto M. Hinojosa, Professor Emeritus